psionman/psionman_set/wx_python/introduction.md

 and docstrings) wherever possible; I apologise for any lapses.

 The code for each topic can be downloaded.
-A link is provided at the appropriate point on each post.
+A link is provided at the appropriate point on each lesson.

 Wherever I use the term *wx* on its own, it is intended to be read as *wxPython*.